Neumi/ql570-Ebay-Dhl-Label-Printer/README.md

 ql570-Ebay-Dhl-Label-Printer shell command
 ---------

-This small shell script is made to print Ebay DHL Labels from the shell using a connected Brother ql570 labelprinter.
+This small shell script is made to print Ebay DHL Labels from shell using a USB connected Brother ql570 labelprinter.

 ----
 1. First install the ql570 shell command from the awesome guys at sudomesh:<code>